digitalbiblesociety/browserbible/README.md

 ### Done

+* Basis strongs numbers and greek parsing
 * Footnotes now display in the footer
 * about.html page for each version (loads with 'i' button)
 * Switched from `v001001001` to OSIS style `Gen.1.1`
 * Rebuilt exporters for OSIS/XML, USMF, Unbound.
 * Build search into application
 * Build WLC, Tischendorf importers
+* index.html, about.html for all languages/versions

 ### Known Issues